OASIS Message Queuing Telemetry Transport (MQTT) Technical Committee

-The purpose of the Message Queuing Telemetry Transport (MQTT) Technical Committee is to define an open publish/subscribe protocol for telemetry messaging designed to be open, simple, lightweight, and suited for use in constrained networks and multi-platform environments.
+The purpose of the Message Queuing Telemetry Transport (MQTT) Technical Committee is to standardize a lightweight publish/subscribe messaging protocol designed to be open, simple, lightweight, and suited for use in constrained networks and multi-platform environments.
 The TC will accomplish this purpose through the refinement of an input specification.

 Background and Opportunity:

-Many industries are seeing rapid demand for products and solutions which map physical world events into digital events for enterprise and Web applications, bringing an inherent need to integrate sensors, actuators and other types of devices with a wide range of application middleware and Web programming models.
-These applications need to connect and communicate with devices ranging from simple sensors, actuators and complex embedded edge-of-network controllers, to mobile devices, often over wireless networks.
+Many industries are seeing rapid demand for products and solutions which map physical world events into digital events for applications and large scale distributed services.
+These applications and services need to connect and communicate with devices ranging from simple sensors, actuators and complex embedded edge-of-network controllers, to mobile devices, often over wireless networks.

 Needs and Requirements: